BrianMMcClain/pas-pks-spring-music-demo/README.md

 With our app up and running, happily serving requests, we're then faced with everything that comes with _keeping_ it up and running.
 The platform knows, though, what it means to be healthy.
 So if, say, one of the VMs running our application instances goes down (or is fully deleted), we have two things to remediate:

-1. I've suddenly lost the VM running an instance of my application, I need a new one spun up in it's place on another VM
+1. I've suddenly lost the VM running an instance of my application, so I need a new one spun up in its place on another VM.
-2. I've sudden lost a large chunk of my capacity to run future application instances, I need to replace that VM
+2. I've suddenly lost a large chunk of my capacity to run future application instances, so I need to replace that VM.

-Lukily, PCF knows that these two things should be true.
-As such, it will spring into action in a couple of wys:
+Luckily, PCF knows that these two things should be true.
+As such, it will spring into action in a couple of ways:

-1. PAS will immediately spin up new application instances that suddenly found themselves without a VM to run on, spreading the load across the remaining VMs
+1. PAS will immediately spin up new application instances that suddenly found themselves without a VM to run on, spreading the load across the remaining VMs.
-2. [BOSH](http://bosh.io/) (the underlying operations automation layer) will notice the VM has gone down and create a new one in it's place.
+2. [BOSH](http://bosh.io/) (the underlying operations automation layer) will notice the VM has gone down and create a new one in its place.
 It knows this has happened because it maintains a constant heartbeat with every VM that it's deployed and manages.
-Once this machine is back up, it enters back in the "pool" of eligble machines to run application isntances, and as new ones are spun up, PAS will use this new machine to even out the load.
+Once this machine is back up, it enters back in the "pool" of eligible machines to run application isntances, and as new ones are spun up, PAS will use this new machine to even out the load.

 Automatic Patching
 ---

 Finally, the question remains: how do I easily patch my infrastructure?
-How to do I get the latest sercurity patch to address that big CVE that just hit?
+How do I get the latest security patch to address that big CVE that just hit?
 While Ops Manager boils this down to just a couple of clicks, we can take this a bit further and even fully automate it.
 How more and more people are doing this is to use [Concourse](https://concourse-ci.org/), a CI/CD solution based on the idea of "pipelines" (one task feeding into the next).

 ![PKS upgrade pipeline](img/pipeline.png)

 With these pipelines, we can bring in and install patches into our environment.
 A common scenario we've seen is that operators will have their pipeline automatically install patches in their lower environments (dev and test), then when they're happy with the stability, apply them to staging by manually running another pipeline.

+Read more about the pcf-pipelines [here](https://pivotal.io/concourse/operators) and on [GitHub](https://github.com/pivotal-cf/pcf-pipelines), or on the [Pivotal Network](https://network.pivotal.io/products/pcf-automation/) release. _(Note: To get access to this product on Pivotal Network, contact your Pivotal Support/Sales team.)

 ![Pivotal's Oded upgrades his PKS install from his Apple Watch](img/upgrade-tweet.png)